rammazzoti2000/Design-Teardown/README.md

 ![screenshot](/pics/web-screenshot.png)

-Heatmap of the [smashingmagazine.com](https://www.smashingmagazine.com/) page for signing up new users.
+Heatmap of the [Smashingmagazine](https://www.smashingmagazine.com/) website.

 ## Built With